OttoVonLux/AcadempyPGH/DSmithsonACPGH.md

-# AcadempyPGH
+#Markdown Writing for Academy PGH
-##Markdown Writing for Academy PGH
+##Creating A Design Portfolio

-Creating a **Design Portfolio** sounds like and easy task, it isn’t.
+Creating a **Design Portfolio** sounds like an easy task, it isn’t.
 When faced with this essential milestone, one has a list of things to consider.

 1. What are my best works?
 2. What are my second best works?